AashrayaJha/QCMod-NF/readme.txt

     Modifications made to make functions work over number fields, primarily due to Daniel Hast and Steffen Müller.
 -- string-replace.m: Intrinsics to replace strings, also in CHIMP.
 Useful for printing magma data.
 -- Examples: Contains code to find Q(zeta_3) points of Xns+(27) and a smooth plane quartic X_H' in Theorem 1.1
-    `RATIONAL POINTS ON THE NON-SPLIT CARTAN MODULAR CURVE OF LEVEL 27 AND QUADRATIC CHABAUTY OVER NUMBER FIELDS' by  Jennifer S. Balakrishnan,
+    `RATIONAL POINTS ON THE NON-SPLIT CARTAN MODULAR CURVE OF LEVEL 27 AND QUADRATIC CHABAUTY OVER NUMBER FIELDS' by
-    L. Alexander Betts, Daniel Hast, Aashraya Jha, J. Steffen M üllerof which appears as a quotient of Xns+(27).
+    Jennifer S. Balakrishnan, L. Alexander Betts, Daniel Hast, Aashraya Jha, J. Steffen M üller which appears as a quotient of Xns+(27).
 -- data: Most of this is data for the smooth plane quartic X_H'.
 Contains  coleman_good_patch.m and Hecke_good_patch_400 which are used in running QCModAffine for X_H'.
 Contains some data collection files too, and the misc folder contains some facts about the curve which were used along the way in QC computations, but are not needed